 Auditions are held on the first day of camp.
 Faculty place students in ensembles based on skill level, instrumental needs, and conductor criteria.
 Students should prepare a short piece demonstrating tone, range, and technique in each genre that interests them.
 Campers are also required to sight read and play scales.

-The Orff program is open during Young Musicians Session to elementary students who have completed fourth or fifth grade by the upcoming summer.
-Experience in an elementary Orff or Kodaly music classroom preferred but not mandatory.
+The World Beat program is open during Young Musicians Session to elementary students who are currently in fourth or fifth grade who have an interest in learning more about being in a music ensemble.

 Small group instruction in individual instruments is key to improving playing ability.
 Practice sessions for individual instruments help musicians focus on instrumental technique while mastering tone, timing, and other challenging aspects of the repertoire.